cephLpod/bagpyper/README.md

 # bagpyper
 Jazz up boring .wav files with bagpipe drones

 Have you ever thought, "This song would be better with bagpipes?"
 Of course you have!
-And now, you can.
+And now, you can make that happen.

 *Information